 Although Jeremy Renner once wished to kill off Hawkeye, the Avenger’s expert archer has unexpectedly evolved into one of Marvel’s most beloved heroes.
 In fact, the most badass bowman in the MCU is now getting his own TV show on upcoming streaming service Disney+.

 But what will the show be about?
 And who will star?
 Here’s all you need to know…

 When will the Hawkeye TV series be on TV?

 Hawkeye is currently on target for a late 2021 release on Disney+.
-Fingers crossed the service will be available in the UK by then…
+At least we won’t have to wait longer to see it in the UK at that stage!

 Who’s in the cast of Hawkeye?

 Jeremy Renner will once more pick up the quiver of Hawkeye AKA Clint Barton, marking his sixth time playing the character on screen.